 General: I am having troubles with my battery.
 How do I troubleshoot?

 Always read the manual before you use our batteries.
 Doing so will prevent most of the common issues resultant from misuse.
 We cannot stress the importance of reading the manual enough.
 It is critical for proper usage of our batteries.
-The built-in PCM should protect the batteries against most incidents of unintentional misuse such as overcurrent, overvoltage, overcharging, overdischarge/undervoltage.
+The built-in PCM should protect the batteries against most incidents of unintentional misuse such as overcurrent, overvoltage, overcharging, overdischarge/undervoltage but it is up to the end user to understand the capabilities and limitations of the battery system they selected.
 The important information regarding correct usage and procedure can be located in our manual.
 In addition, we urge you to contact us if you have any questions regarding usage and applications.

 If, however, the battery remains unresponsive or non-functional despite proper usage and procedure please contact us immediately.
 Even though we inspect each and every unit prior to shipment we cannot guarantee that we can catch every defective product.
 In the case of such an incident, coverage per warranty applies and we will do our utmost to accommodate any needs.